-Course: 560518 (Honors) 1 credit 560528 (Honors) 2 credits
+Course: 560518 (Honors) 560528 (Honors) Course offered at WHS-Regional Program

 This is the culminating course of the Education Academy completer program.
 Students will have an opportunity to integrate content and pedagogical knowledge in an educational area of interest.
 They will extend and apply their working portfolio and present it for review and critique.